ksprptr/nextjs-middleware-pw2/README.md

 # Next.js Middleware

-> A compact web application that validates the token from cookies and configures the locale header based on the URL path within middleware.
+> A compact web application for a PW2 school project that validates the token from cookies and configures the locale header based on the URL path within middleware.

 - [Prerequisites](#Prerequisites)
 - [Installation](#Installation)